 - Japan is big on blogging.
 16% of Japan’s internet population i.e. 10 million use Twitter.

-- LinkedIn has seen one of the fastest growth trends amongst social media sites in Australia
+- LinkedIn has seen one of the fastest growing trends amongst social media sites in Australia

 - By population, Korea is one of the most social media engaged countries in the world, with the country’s leading social media site, Naver, attracting 95 percent of the Korean Internet population every month.